auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-However, this partial evaluation doesn't apply any key-stretching to the login name, so it would be relatively inexpensive for a cracker to try to guess the login name.
+However, this partial evaluation doesn't apply any key-stretching to the login name, so it would be relatively inexpensive for a cracker to try to guess the login name, which can be guessed offline.
 Furthermore, the password and the login name could be cracked one at a time.

 One could apply key-stretching to the login name, possibly via the G3P, to derive a salt in a transparent way.
 That derived salt should be included in